whaleymar/whalengine/src/ECS/Lib/README.md

 ## TODO

+### Need:

+- thread-safe system methods
+- auto-call systems
+- system scheduler (every X frames)

+# Nice to have

 - Entity should have some compile() method which sets mIsAlive=true and sends a patternChanged signal -> patternChanged signal not sent for dead entities, which will prevent a bunch of patternChanged calls from happening while an entity is initialized
+- prefabs